Gauss Law, Minimal Coupling and Fermionic PEPS for Lattice Gauge Theories: Construction of Gauge Invariant Fermionic PEPS (fPEPS)

 with rotation matrices that contain only one nonzero element per row and column, and that has to be a phase.
 The phase must be chosen such that the product of projectors $\underset{\ell}{\prod}\omega_{\ell}$ is invariant.

-After gauging, one simply has to add the most obvious rotation rules for the gauge field.
-Once these two requirements (translation and rotation invariance) are taken care of, and we remove some redundancy having to do with some phase symmetries of the virtual fermions in which the physical fermions do not participate, we arrive at a final characterization \cite{Zohar2015b},
+After gauging, one simply has to add the rotation rules for the gauge field.
+Once these two requirements (translation and rotation invariance) are taken care of, and we remove redundancies having to do with phase symmetries of the virtual fermions in which the physical fermions do not participate.
+We arrive at a final characterization~\cite{zohar_fermionic_2015},

 where $t\geq0$ and $y,z\in\mathbb{C}$. $t=0$ is of course meaningless in the global case, but in the local case it gives rise to pure gauge states.